ozfortress/ozfortress_docs/docs/guides/selfmanaged_servers.md

 * The server should be hosted within the region you play in.
 * You can either rent a server off of a game server provider (Streamline Servers, Wombat Servers, etc.) or set up your own on a high-performance VPS or Dedicated Server.
 * If you intend on using your own self-hosted server for official matches, your server and league configs should meet the same standards as our own configs, found in our GitHub repository.
-* Plugins outside of logs.tf, TF2 Competitive Fixes, STV Demo Record, RestoreScore and the Uber Pause fix aren't permitted under any circumstance.
-This is including but is not limited to plugins that; modify gameplay, server to client interaction, server-based Anti-Cheat plugins, or plugins that violate CVARs set by our league configs (forced third-person killcams for example).
+* Plugins outside of logs.tf, TF2 Competitive Fixes, STeph's AntiCheat/StAC, STV Demo Record, RestoreScore and the Uber Pause fix aren't permitted under any circumstance.
+This is including but is not limited to plugins that; modify gameplay, server to client interaction, server-based Anti-Cheat plugins which are not StAC, or plugins that violate CVARs set by our league configs (forced third-person killcams for example).

 If you are unsure where your hosted server falls, feel free to contact an admin.